 - (3) The Corporation shall, with the cooperation of the Community Services Division of the Department of Labor and through cooperative efforts with Contractors and Vendors, notify New York State residents of employment opportunities arising out of Procurement Contracts let by the Corporation in an amount estimated to be equal to or greater than \$1,000,000.
 Contractors shall, as supplementary materials to their bids, document their efforts to provide such notification. - (4) The Corporation shall include in all bid documents, (i) a statement notifying potential bidders located in foreign countries that the Corporation may assign or otherwise transfer offset credits created by the Procurement Contract to third parties located in New York State and (ii) a provision for the assignment or other form of transfer of offset credits created by such Procurement Contracts, directly or indirectly, to third parties located in the State.
-Such assignment or other form of transfer shall be in accordance with the written directions of the Commissioner of Economic The Corporation shall cooperate with the Development.
-Department of Economic Development in efforts to get foreign countries to recognize offset credits assigned or transferred to third parties located in New York State created by the Corporation's Procurement Contracts. - iii.
+Such assignment or other form of transfer shall be in accordance with the written directions of the Commissioner of Economic Development.
+The Corporation shall cooperate with the Department of Economic Development in efforts to get foreign countries to recognize offset credits assigned or transferred to third parties located in New York State created by the Corporation's Procurement Contracts. - iii.
 Businesses with Anti-discriminatory Employment Practices.
 It is the Corporation's policy to have procedures in place that will ensure, to the extent of the Corporation's ability, that Contractors and Vendors comply with the federal Equal Employment Opportunity Act of 1972, as amended.

-For any Contractor or Vendor with fifteen (15) or more employees responding to an RFP, RFQ, IFB or other type of invitation for bids, included with such response must be a statement disclosing whether the Contractor or Vendor is currently operating under or negotiating, or has at some time in the last five years operated under or negotiated, a conciliation agreement with the Equal Employment Opportunity Commission ("EEOC"); has been, at some time in the last five years, or is currently the subject of a civil action brought against it by the EEOC; has been, at some time in the last five years, or is currently the subject of an action brought against it by the EEOC for permanent, temporary or preliminary relief; has operated, at some time in the last five years, or is currently operating under an order of a court to take affirmative action as a result of a civil action brought against it by EEOC.
+For any Contractor or Vendor with fifteen (15) or more employees responding to an RFP, RFQ, IFB or other type of invitation for bids, included with such response must be a statement disclosing whether the subject of a civil action brought against it by the EEOC; has been, at some time in the last five years, or is currently the subject of an action brought against it by the EEOC for permanent, temporary or preliminary relief; has operated, at some time in the last five years, or is currently operating under an order of a court to take affirmative action as a result of a civil action brought against it by EEOC.